 Your cervix may be numbed with a spray or injection of local anesthetic.

 The tool to collect the sample is guided through the cervix into the uterus.
 The tool may be moved up and down to collect the sample.
-Most women have some cramping during the biopsy.

 How It Feels

 You may feel a sharp cramp as the tool is guided through your cervix.
 You may feel more cramping when the biopsy sample is collected.
 Most women find that the cramping feels like a really bad menstrual cramp.